 Now that I’ve offered some examples of content you can hide behind a lead form, let’s see how Flipsnack comes into the picture.

 Flipsnack got you covered on the content part, as you can create different publications from scratch, or by uploading a PDF file which you can then make interactive.
-It is the perfect solution for creating magazines, brochures, invitations, catalogs, and other types of publications.
+It is the perfect solution for creating magazines, virtual brochures, electronic catalogs, digital booklets and other types of publications.
 On top of that, besides creating the content you can also collect leads directly in Flipsnack.

 Once you are done with the editing process, you can then include a lead generation form to limit the content access.